Swim tracking guide

 Meet result sheets can feel dense at first.
-Once parents know what to look for, the useful information becomes much easier to spot.
+Once you know what to look for, the useful information becomes much easier to spot.

 Direct answer